 The Bregman divergence first appeared in the context of relaxation techniques in convex programming [5], and has found numerous applications as a general framework in clustering [3], proximal minimization ([7]), and others.
 Many of these applications are due to the nice properties of the Bregman divergence, and the fact that they are parameterized by a single convex function.
 They also generalize a large class of divergences between vectors.
-Recently Bregman Jeff Bilmes Dept. of Electrical Engineering University of Washington Seattle, WA-98175, USA divergences have also been defined between matrices [38], between functions [17] and also between sets [20].

 In this paper, we investigate a specific class of Bregman divergences, parameterized via the Lovász extension of a submodular function.
 Submodular functions are a special class of discrete functions with interesting properties.
 Let V refer to a finite ground set $\{1, 2, \dots, |V|\}$.
 A set function $f: 2^V \to \mathbb{R}$ is submodular if $\forall S, T \subseteq V$, $f(S) + f(T) > f(S \cup T) + f(S \cap T)$.
-Submodular functions have attractive properties that make their exact or approximate optimization efficient and often practical [18, 21].
+Submodular functions have attractive properties that make their exact or approximate optimization efficient and often practical [17, 21].
 They also naturally arise in many problems in machine learning, computer vision, economics, operations research, etc. A link between convexity and submodularity is seen via the Lovász extension ([13, 29]) of the submodular function.
 While submodular functions are growing phenomenon in machine learning, recently there has been an increasing set of applications for the Lovász extension.
 In particular, recent work [1, 2] has shown nice connections between the Lovász extension and structured sparsity inducing norms.